In Celebration of Women’s History Month, the Thomas Cole NHS Presents The Art of Emily Cole, the First Exhibition of Her Work in Over a Century

 Emily Cole created an extensive oeuvre of botanical illustrations, which includes over one hundred watercolors on paper and painted porcelain objects that now reside in the collection of the Thomas Cole National Historic Site.
 American flower painting emerged as a distinct genre in the mid-nineteenth century as scientists and artists were influenced by European still life painting traditions and scientific discoveries.

-The exhibition is curated by Amanda Malmstrom, 2018-19 Cole Fellow in conversation with Kate Menconeri, Cole Site Curator and Director of Collections, and research conducted by Rowanne Dean, 2017-18 Cole Fellow.
-The exhibition will be accompanied by a new guided tour also developed by 2019 Cole Fellow Amanda Malmstrom entitled The Women of Cedar Grove at the Thomas Cole National Historic Site.
-The 45 minute tour will be offered on weekends in March, 2019 at 11 am and 1 pm.
+The exhibition is curated by Amanda Malmstrom, 2019 Cole Fellow in conversation with Kate Menconeri, Cole Site Curator and Director of Collections, with research conducted by Rowanne Dean, 2018 Cole Fellow.
+The exhibition is accompanied by a new guided tour also developed by Amanda Malmstrom entitled The Women of Cedar Grove at the Thomas Cole National Historic Site.
+The 45 minute tour is offered on weekends in March, 2019 at 11 am and 1 pm.
 Supported by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature

 Cover art: Emily Cole, Untitled (detail), n.d., watercolor and pencil on paper, 7 5/16″ x 10 5/16″.